crockpotveggies/lora-mesh-rs/README.md

 ## Running

 Running the application requires root permissions.
-Creating a gateway is as simple as:
+Standing up a node is as simple as:

 ```
-sudo ./loramesh --isgateway -n 1 /dev/ttyUSB0 network
+sudo ./loramesh
 ```

-This creates a node with ID `1` and a local network interface `loratun0` that you can use to send and receive packets in the network.
+This creates a node with ID `0` and a local network interface `loratun0` that you can use to send and receive packets in the network.

+You can configure the node by creating a `/etc/loramesh/conf.yml` file, a sample is included in the `conf/` directory of this repository.

 ### Network Topology